StudySteno/StudySteno-Plover-Contractions/Documentation of dictionary changes.md

 "HPBT": "had not", /changed from hadn't
 "H\*PBT": "hadn't", /added

-"HAPBT": "has not", /changed from hadn't
+"HAPBT": "has not", /changed from hasn't
 "HA\*PBT": "hasn't", /added

 "SPBT": "is not", /changed from isn't